 The top four technology industries — Microsoft, Apple, Amazon and Google — have a market capitalization greater than $800 billion on Nasdaq.
 The other 3,456 companies of a variety of sectors have a market capitalization of less than $500 billion.
 As of March 15, 2019, Nasdaq market capitalization as a whole is $13.82 billion.

-About 40 percent of the Nasdaq-listed companies were in the financial and technology industries as of publication.
-The financial industry subsectors include banks, savings institutions and insurance companies.
+A good amount of the Nasdaq-listed companies were in the technology industry as of 2019.
 The technology industry subsectors include semiconductors, software, data processing and computer equipment manufacturing.
+A close second were in the financial industry.
+Financial industry subsectors include banks, savings institutions and insurance companies.
 Another 40 percent or so of the companies were in the consumer services, health care, capital goods and consumer durable and nondurable industries.
 The remaining companies were in other industries, such as public utilities, transportation and energy.